 This writing intensive course is a survey of the psychological, philosophical, and sociological components of human loss and grief.
 The understanding of bereavement is central to the development of communication and counseling skills.
-Laboratory exercises include arranging and conducting mock funerals.
+Laboratory exercises include arranging and conducting and participating in mock funerals.
 Three hours lecture, two hours laboratory per week.
+Prerequisite: Death, Dying and Bereavement (SSCI 315), and Professional Funeral Practice (FSAD 225), or permission of instructor.